-Precision means the values of repeated measurements are clustered and have little scatter.
+Measurements are precise when the values of repeated measurements are clustered and have less scatter.

-Precision doesn’t mean that the measurements are close to the target value – it means that the measurements are close to one another.
-They may or may not be near the target value.
+Precise measurements are not necessarily close to the target value, it just means that the results are close to one another.
+These measurements may or may not be near the target value.